qleclerc/mcmc_practice/README.md

 # mcmc_practice

-An example repository to fit a model to data using mcmc
+An example repository to fit a model to data using mcmc!

 Open the `run_mcmc.R` script to run the example.